SOS-CER/SOS-CER.github.io/_projects/labs/07-lab/07-lab-arraylist.md

 ---
-title: CSC216 Lab 07 - ArrayLists
+title: CSC 217 Lab 07 - ArrayLists
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab07]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab07]
-description: CSC216 Lab 07 - Implement and Test Custom `ArrayList`
+description: CSC 217 Lab 07 - Implement and Test Custom `ArrayList`
 navigation: on
 pagegroup: 07-lab
 ---

-# CSC216 Lab 07 Implement and Test Custom `ArrayList`
+# CSC 217 Lab 07 Implement and Test Custom `ArrayList`
 {% include iconHeader.html type="implementation,unitTest" %}
 The design of the student schedule functionality calls for a custom implementation of an array list that doesn't allow for null elements or duplicate elements as defined by the `equals()` method.